Get insider access

 If you're looking for the best cheap option, we recommend the Logitech G203 LIGHTSYNC.
 Depending on where you live, this mouse may be called the G102 or G103, but all these are the same mouse.
 This wired model has a comfortable egg-like shape that's a good fit for most hand sizes, and it's available in several eye-catching colors to suit your style.
 It also has full RGB lighting that you can adjust using the customization software.
 It doesn't deliver the same sensor accuracy as the more expensive options on this list.
 However, its click latency is good enough to deliver a great experience for any games you play, including fast-paced and competitive games.

 Its only flaw is its weight, as it isn't nearly as easy to maneuver quickly as our budget pick, the Keychron M3 Mini, or other more expensive options on this list.
 If you're looking for a much lighter mouse at a similar price, check out the Cooler Master MM720.
 It has a small and fairly wide shape but is very comfortable for most hand sizes.
-Its performance is similar to the Logitech mouse, but its light weight makes it easier to move around quickly and precisely.
+Its performance is similar to that of the Logitech mouse, but its light weight makes it easier to move around quickly and precisely.
 Its biggest downside is its build quality; it squeaks and creaks when you apply enough pressure.

 See our review